Hand holding blue iPhone 13 Pro

 Fact Checked Fact Checked

-What makes iPhones a tricky sell is the price, with the most expensive devices now retailing for up to $2,899 brand new.
+iPhones are some of the most popular devices, whether you love a bit of luxury or if you want a simple phone to use day to day.
+However, iPhones are known to be one of the most expensive devices on the market, with some iPhones now retailing for around $2,800 brand new.
 This is far from affordable for many people if you’re looking to buy outright, or even when broken down over a 12, 24, or 36-month payment plan from a major telco.

 What is the cheapest iPhone Apple sells?

-The iPhone SE is currently the cheapest iPhone that you can buy directly from Apple, with prices starting at $719 outright for the 64GB size.
+The iPhone 16e is currently the cheapest iPhone that you can buy directly from Apple, with prices starting at $999 outright for the 128GB size.
+This replaces the iPhone SE model, which is no longer available directly through Apple but stock may still be available to purchase from authorised resellers and refurbishment sites.

-It’s a ‘budget’ iPhone with all the modern technology of the iPhone 13 series and the first iPhone SE with 5G connectivity.
-You can pick it up with 64GB, 128GB or 256GB storage.
+It’s a ‘budget’ iPhone with all the modern technology of the new iPhone 16 series with Apple Intelligence and a range of other features.
+You can pick it up with 128GB, 256GB or 512GB storage.

-The iPhone SE is on the cheaper end when compared with other iPhones, but let’s take a look at the price differences between models.
-Below, you’ll find how the iPhone SE stacks up against other iPhones on price alone.
-All the prices in this list reflect lowest storage sizes, and discontinued prices are based on refurbished values and reseller prices:
+The iPhone 16e is on the cheaper end when compared with other iPhones, especially its iPhone 16 counterparts, but let’s take a look at the price differences between models.
+Below, you’ll find how the iPhone 16e stacks up against other iPhones on price alone.
+All the prices in this list reflect the RRP when released for lowest storage sizes, and any discontinued devices have prices based on refurbished values and reseller prices:

 • iPhone SE (2022): $719